 Sometimes circumstances change, and a modification to alimony or child support may become necessary.
 In Florida, a parent must show a permanent and substantial change in circumstances in order to modify an award, such as disability or loss of a job.
 Petitions for modification must be filed properly to avoid any errors, and consulting a knowledgeable attorney to help sort through the details is an important step to ensure accuracy.
 Mr. Owen can help you reach an agreement that is in the best interest of you and your family.Seasoned and Skilled Advocacy for Riverview Residents

 In addition to foreclosure defense, family law, and bankruptcy, the Law Offices of Michael J. Owen represents individuals in real estate (including landlord-tenant issues, purchase contract enforcement, and specific performance) as well as personal injury (including premises liability) matters in Riverview, Brandon, and other South Florida communities.
 We evaluate each case carefully to devise effective strategies.
 Serving clients throughout Tampa and Hillsborough County, Mr. Owen is dedicated to his clients and their legal needs.
-Whether you need assistance to protect your home or the financial security of your children after a divorce, we can help you explore your options and decide what your legal course of action should be.
+Whether you need a Brandon foreclosure defense lawyer to protect your home or assistance with ensuring the financial security of your children after a divorce, we can help you explore your options and decide what your legal course of action should be.
 Contact us through our website or call us at 813-502-6768 today.